-Choose a small number of devices to deploy this firmware to as a pilot deploym
+Choose a small number of devices to deploy this firmware as a pilot deployment.

-- It is recommended to try a lower number of devices during test deployments, to make troubleshooting easier
+- Try a lower number of devices during test deployments, to make troubleshooting easier.

-- The version of this package will be used as a unique identifier throughout the app to indicate what the latest package deployed to a device is
+- The version of this package will be used as a unique identifier throughout the app to indicate which is the latest package deployed to a device.

-- Devices need not be online at the time you initiate a deployment.
+- Devices do not need to be online at the time you initiate a deployment.

-When you are satisfied with a test deployment, admins can roll out the firmware package to every device of the device template.
+When you are satisfied with a test deployment, admins can roll out the firmware package to every device in the device template.

 - Find the test deployment and click "Deploy".

 - Schedule a start date or start the deployment immediately.

 - In the summary window, select the checkbox to confirm you're deploying the right files, and click "Start" or "Authenticate & Start" (if multi-factor authentication is enabled).